bens4lsu/theskinny-publish/Content/blog2/an-inappropriate-use-of-corporate-resources.md

 Team,

-Iâ€™d like you to meet my new significant other in my life.
+I'd like you to meet my new significant other in my life.
 I hope you all can meet him soon.

 Thanks,